schohan/ragapi/README.md

 # About
 This is a PoC for a RAG application.
-It does use a few Langchain libraries but it is not using the full langchain framework.
+It does use a few langchain libraries but it is not using the full langchain framework.
 A langchain based version will be created separately.
-This is not a reference implementation for production.
+This is not a reference implementation for production use.

 ## Setup Guide